Co-Design and Evaluation of a CPU-Free MPI GPU Communication Abstraction and Implementation: Acknowledgements

 This research was supported in part by awards from the National Science Foundation under grant numbers 2103510, 2514054, 2450093, 2412182, and 2405142, and by the U.S. Department of Energy's National Nuclear Security Administration (NNSA) under the Predictive Science Academic Alliance Program awards DE-NA0003966 and DE-NA0004267.

-This research used resources of the Oak Ridge Leadership Computing Facility at the Oak Ridge National Laboratory, which is supported by the Office of Science of the U.S. Department of Energy under Contract No. DE-AC05-00OR22725.
+This research used resources of the Oak Ridge Leadership Computing Facility at the Oak Ridge National Laboratory, which is supported by the Advanced Scientific Computing Research programs in the Office of Science of the U.S. Department of Energy under Contract No. DE-AC05-00OR22725.

 Sandia National Laboratories is a multimission laboratory managed and operated by National Technology \& Engineering Solutions of Sandia, LLC, a wholly owned subsidiary of Honeywell International Inc., for the U.S. Department of Energy’s National Nuclear Security Administration under contract DE-NA0003525.
 This paper describes objective technical results and analysis.
 Any subjective views or opinions that might be expressed in the paper do not necessarily represent the views of the U.S. Department of Energy or the United States Government.
 SAND2026-17384O